Should You Make Your Credit Card Payment Early?

 Scheduling Future Credit Card Payments

 If you need to make your credit card payment early, say because you'll be traveling when your next payment comes due, but don't want it to credit to your account in the wrong billing cycle, you can schedule your payment.
 Log in to your online account to make a payment as you normally would and enter a future date for your payment.
-Your credit card payment will be processed on the date you enter.
+Your credit card payment will be processed on the date you select.
 Your bank's online bill pay may also allow you to schedule future payments.
 You might choose this option if you want to schedule several payments in one place rather than visiting multiple websites to schedule payments.